-- key: Add LACP trunks to the group. - port: Add switch server ports or switch uplink ports to the group.
-Note that VM groups and vNICs (see "Virtual NICs" on page 189) are not supported simultaneously on the same port. - portchannel: Add static port trunks to the group. - profile: The profile options are not applicable to local VM groups.
-Only distributed VM groups may use VM profiles (see "VM Profiles" on page 205). - stg: The group may be assigned to a Spanning-Tree group for broadcast loop control (see "Spanning Tree Protocols" on page 131). - tag: Enable VLAN tagging for the VM group.
+- key: Add LACP trunks to the group. - port: Add switch server ports or switch uplink ports to the group. - portchannel: Add static port trunks to the group. - profile: The profile options are not applicable to local VM groups.
+Only distributed VM groups may use VM profiles (see "VM Profiles" on page 193). - stg: The group may be assigned to a Spanning-Tree group for broadcast loop control (see "Spanning Tree Protocols" on page 131). - tag: Enable VLAN tagging for the VM group.
 If the VM group contains ports which also exist in other VM groups, tagging should be enabled in both VM groups. - vlan: Each VM group must have a unique VLAN number.
 This is required for local VM groups.
-If one is not explicitly configured, the switch will automatically assign the next unconfigured VLAN when a VE or port is added to the VM group. - vmap: Each VM group may optionally be assigned a VLAN-based ACL (see "VLAN Maps" on page 212). - vm: Add VMs.
+If one is not explicitly configured, the switch will automatically assign the next unconfigured VLAN when a VE or port is added to the VM group. - vmap: Each VM group may optionally be assigned a VLAN-based ACL (see "VLAN Maps" on page 200). - vm: Add VMs.

 VMs and other VEs are primarily specified by MAC address.
-They can also be specified by UUID or by the index number as shown in various VMready information output (see "VMready Information Displays" on page 215).
+They can also be specified by UUID or by the index number as shown in various VMready information output (see "VMready Information Displays" on page 203).

 If VMware Tools software is installed in the guest operating system (see VMware documentation for information on installing recommended tools), VEs may also be specified by IPv4 address or VE name.
-However, if there is more than one possible VE for the input (such as an IPv4 address for a VM that uses multiple vNICs), the switch will display a list of candidates and prompt for a specific MAC address.
+However, if there is more than one possible VE for the input, the switch will display a list of candidates and prompt for a specific MAC address.